Suzlon approves cashless restructuring of some convertible bonds

 The group said the new bonds are due 5 years and 1 day from the date of issue, to mature in financial year 2019-20.

-The package "is an optimal solution to our last remaining piece under the comprehensive liability management programme," Kirti Vagadia, Suzlon's group head – corporate finance, said in a statement.
+The package "is an optimal solution to our last remaining piece under the comprehensive liability management program," Kirti Vagadia, Suzlon's group head - corporate finance, said in a statement.

 Suzlon Group comprises Suzlon Energy Ltd (SUZL.NS) and its subsidiaries.